msu-eele-465/final-project-TurkeyTitzOnIce/docs/planning/proposal.md

 # Final project proposal

-- [ ] I have reviewed the project guidelines.
+- [Aids] I have reviewed the project guidelines.
-- [ ] I will be working alone on this project.
+- [Aids] I will be working alone on this project.
-- [ ] No significant portion of this project will be (or has been) used in other course work.
+- [Aids] No significant portion of this project will be (or has been) used in other course work.

 ## Embedded System Description